zach-monroe/zach-monroe/README.md

 ### What I'm Currently Learning
-- Data Structures and Algorithms for better problem-solving.
+- Data Structures and Algorithms
-- VIM motions for greater productivity.
+- Go
+- Kubernetes

 ### What I Plan To Learn Next:
 - Typescript